snitch-org/snitch/README.md

  - _snitch_ has a much smaller compile-time footprint than _Catch2_, see the benchmarks above.
 If your tested code is very cheap to compile, but you have a large number of tests and/or assertions, your compilation time may be dominated by the testing framework implementation (this is the case in the benchmarks).
 If the compilation time with _Catch2_ becomes prohibitive or annoying, you can give _snitch_ a try to see if it improves it.

  - _snitch_ can be used as a header-only library.
-This may be relevant for very small projects, or projects that do not use CMake.
+This may be relevant for very small projects, or projects that do not use one of the supported build systems.

  - _snitch_ has better reporting of typed tests (template test cases).
 While _Catch2_ will only report the type index in the test type list, _snitch_ will actually report the type name.
 This makes it easier to find which type generated a failure.